CristianDavideConte/universalSmoothScroll/docs/FAQ.md

  * In this example, every time an anchor link is clicked
  * the document.body's background color is randomly changed.
  */
-function changeBg() {
+function changeBackgroundColor(number) {
+  //I want to prevent the anchor from scrolling to its linked element
+  //if the passed number is higher than 1. if(number > 1) return false;

   document.body.style.backgroundColor = "rgb(" + Math.random() * 255 + "," +
                                                  Math.random() * 255 + "," +
                                                  Math.random() * 255 + ")";
-  //I don't want to prevent the scroll,
+  //No return is needed if you don't want to prevent the scrolling.
-  //so there's no need to return anything in this case }
+}
-uss.hrefSetup(true, true, changeBg);
+uss.hrefSetup(true, true, () => changeBackgroundColor(Math.random() * 2));
 ```

 ---